instructorc/COMP251_lab4/README.md

 # Lab 4 - From Relational Schema to Document Databases
 This lab will meet the following objectives:

-1. Distinguish the difference between a relational non-relational database schema.
+1. Distinguish the difference between a relational and non-relational database schema.

 2. Interpret JavaScript object notation(JSON) data exchange format